NevermoreKatana/Operating-system-security/README.md

 The Bella-Lapadulla model is a security and access control model used to protect the confidentiality and integrity of information in computer systems.
 Named after researchers Dennis Bell and Roger Lapadulla, this model was introduced in 1973 and has become one of the main contributions to the field of information security.

 The main idea of the Bella-Lapadulla model is the principle of "non-exclusive access rights" (principle of least privilege) and mandatory access control (mandatory access control).
 According to this model, each subject (user or process) and object (files, databases, etc.) in the system have a certain level of secrecy and importance, expressed in the form of security labels.

+# Implementation of the Discretionary Role Model Emulator (RBAC):
+The role model, also known as RBAC (Role-Based Access Control), is one of the access control methods in information systems.
+In this model, access to system resources is provided based on the roles that are assigned to users.

 # P.s.
 All the code is made for educational purposes
 I am not a professional developer, these programs are made for training purposes, I do not encourage anyone to use this code as professional.